Abortion bans violate church-state separation

 Abortion bans impose one narrow religious doctrine on everyone.
 These bans violate the separation of church and state.

 Missouri’s abortion bans impose one narrow religious doctrine on everyone and in doing so deny equality and bodily autonomy.
 Missouri officials repeatedly told us that they were imposing their religious law on every Missourian.
 So, we’re suing.

 Our lawsuit has widespread religious support.

-That’s why Americans United for Separation of Church and State and the National Women’s Law Center, leading experts in religious freedom and gender justice, are challenging Missouri’s draconian abortion bans on behalf of THIRTEEN clergy from SIX different denominations.
+That’s why Americans United for Separation of Church and State and the National Women’s Law Center, leading experts in religious freedom and gender justice, are challenging Missouri’s draconian abortion bans on behalf of FOURTEEN clergy from SEVEN different denominations.
 Our plaintiffs include an Episcopal bishop, an orthodox Jewish maharat, a United Methodist pastor and state legislator, as well as Reform Jewish rabbis and United Church of Christ and Unitarian Universalist ministers.
 Fittingly, we filed just days after Religious Freedom Day and before the 50th anniversary of Roe v.
 Wade.